sharebravery/base-dex-app/docs/security.md

 - Both allowlisted addresses come from build-time constants pointing at the KyberSwap Base router (`0x6131B5fae19EA4f9D964eAc0408E4408b66337b5`) and are held constant across a session; they are NOT taken from the quote payload.
-- The demo path never reaches these guards — the route-preview quote carries `transactionData: null` and `TradeExecutor` short-circuits before signing.
+- The preview path never reaches these guards — the route-preview quote carries `transactionData: null` and `TradeExecutor` short-circuits before signing.
   The checks stay in place to prevent regressions if the `/route/build` broadcast path is ever wired.